 You will often hear the online crushers say things like “that play prints EV,” but what does it all mean, and how exactly does expected value work in poker?

-If you are wondering these things, you are in the right place, as we are about to explain the concept of expected value, how to calculate it, and how to use it in real-world poker scenarios.
+If you are wondering these things, you are in the right place.
+We are about to explain the concept of expected value, how to calculate it, and how to use it in real-world poker scenarios.

 What Is Expected Value?